 The demographic will shift toward Millennials and Gen Z in the future, which means coaches must prepare for how to best connect with the patterns that make up these generations.

 Accreditation brings credibility to the field, as it ensures a base level of knowledge and professionalism.
 It also ensures that coaches have the proper training and skills to manage client success.
-Additionally, practitioners are required to renew their certification every three years, which enables coaches to stay competitive in the field.
+Additionally, practitioners are required to renew their life coaching certification every three years, which enables coaches to stay competitive in the field.

 As the ICF puts it, "People don’t buy “coaching.”
 They are looking for solutions to problems.
 So, coaches need a specialist area—specific problems to solve."
 A niche helps coaches narrow down their ideal client pool and further build credibility for your coaching practice.